Sprinq/spotifyAdSkip/README.md

 # Edit Oct.
 3, 2024:

-Below is a much better app that mimics most of Spotify premium: https://github.com/mrpond/BlockTheSpot?tab=readme-ov-file
+This is a much better app that mimics most of Spotify premium: https://github.com/mrpond/BlockTheSpot?tab=readme-ov-file

 # Windows Spotify Ad Skipper